MileHacker Logo

 Infrastructure & Trails

-• Olympic National Park includes a range of designated accessible trails, often paved or boardwalk.
+• Olympic National Park features various designated accessible trails, often paved or boardwalk.

-• Visitor centers, many restrooms, places to have a picnic, and some campspots feature accessible features.
+• Visitor centers, many restrooms, places to possess a picnic, and some campspots feature accessible features.

 • The NPS website (www.nps.gov/olym) provides detailed accessibility information.